 The bullies come into their home at night – with messages of hate sent via social networking.
 The bullies disturb them with nasty text messages while they visit their grandparents.
 There’s no escape – kids are literally carrying around the bullying in their pockets.

 This has to stop.
 And there are things that we, as parents, can do to help.
-So as today, March 15, is the National Day of Action Against Bullying and Violence 2013 we have some tips from Bullying No Way!:
+Here are some tips from Bullying No Way!:

 2. Recognise the signs of cyber-bullying